Sunbird-Saral/react-native-saral-sdk/ml_models/handwritten_digits/readme.md

 ## To train the model
 - Go to src/
-- Using the config.py file, we can update the model specific parameters.
+- Using the config.py file, we can update the model specific parameters and augment the training data.
 Post training, the model will be saved in the given path
 - To start the training
 ```bash
 $ python train.py